CyanD/cyand.github.io/_posts/2020-08/2020-08-09-working-log.md

 * Fixed MFA alignment training error resulted from duplicated wav name
 * Prepare adaptation training data from target speakers' utterances

+## 2020/08/28 Fri.

+* Check MFA align error
+* Prepare input of Gen-E2E-Train-Input tool, and use this tool to generate DurTacoLpcnet input data of target speakers
+* Start adaptation train on target speakers
+* Change DurTacoLpcnet adaptation code towards just finetune part of weights and freeze others to overcome over-fitting on 20 utterances.
+Another modification is to use fixed speaker embedding, obtained from a speaker encoder which is joint trained with DurTaco.
+* Adaptation training on target speakers: more words are mispronounced after fine-tune training.